dmd-program/dmd-100/projects/open_design/discover_secondary_research.md

 ## Report in

-1. Upload images to the Studio
+1. Upload the PDF presentation to the Studio.